Ontotext has joined the DBpedia Association, which was founded in 2014 to support DBpedia and its global community.

 Ontotext uses DBpedia, Geonames and other LOD sources in many of its projects.
 The DBPedia data is used in solutions, based on Ontotext’s Dynamic Semantic Publishing (DSP) platform.
 The DBPedia graph connectivity is used for disambiguation of entities and for recommendations in the DSP platform.
-The News Annotation tagging service, as part of Ontotext’s S4 cloud platform, generates metadata that includes DBPedia identifiers.
+The News Annotation tagging service, as part of Ontotext’s cloud platform, generates metadata that includes DBPedia identifiers.
 Information from DBpedia is presented in the Topic pages of the News on the Web (NOW) semantic news demonstrator.
 DBpedia is also one of the datasets used in the FactForge service that represents a hub for open data and news about people, organizations and locations.

 By becoming a sponsor, Ontotext reconfirms its commitment to contribute to LOD in general and DBpedia in particular as a major focal point for research and expertise related to machine learning, natural language processing, and knowledge management.
 Explore our public demo service to discover interesting facts about people, organizations and places.

 For more information, contact Doug Kimball, Chief Marketing Officer at Ontotext